 Many agree the gap between IT leadership and business functions is shrinking.
 Computer Weekly cites Butler Group on this emerging role: “A specialist in the application of technology to the business, especially in the context of business processes and improving their efficiency”.

-In the same article, Barbara Gomolski of Gartner, discusses characteristics of organisations where IT is “an enabler, a differentiator and a tool to introduce innovation into the organisation”.
+In the same article, Barbara Gomolski of Gartner discusses characteristics of organizations where IT is “an enabler, a differentiator and a tool to introduce innovation into the organization”.
 She highlights two specific traits that are especially relevant to the email conundrum.
-The organisation “will have outsourced much of its technology infrastructure and requires someone at the top to manage the portfolio of services, whether they are delivered by a third party or in house”.
-Also, it “may well be going through a period of business transformation, process standardisation and change”.
+The organization “will have outsourced much of its technology infrastructure and requires someone at the top to manage the portfolio of services, whether they are delivered by a third party or in house”.
+Also, it “may well be going through a period of business transformation, process standardization and change”.

-IT leadership in this context is about contributing to the organisation’s business strategy.
+IT leadership in this context is about contributing to the organization’s business strategy.
 It’s particularly about helping the business manage risk – of business interruption, of reputational damage, and of litigation for non-compliance.

-As we’ve seen, an organisation’s email records are a single point of truth.
-When you take decisions about email, you’re taking decisions about the way you want to manage critical information.
+As we’ve seen, an organization’s email records are a single point of truth.
+When you make decisions about email, you’re making decisions about the way you want to manage critical information.
 That’s why email platforms, archives and migration projects have to have a strategic, business-focused approach.

 Migrate from anywhere to anywhere

 At Quadrotech we’ve given these matters serious thought.
 Cloud is now a mature and trusted approach, but in many ways the manner in which data is used in the cloud remains very generic.